 That being said, no product will detect everything.
 This is why securing your system and making backups is important.

 How at risk are consumers and business following this attack, and what else can be done to protect against a future ransomware outbreak?

 The 321 backup philosophy is the best protection against ransomware:

 Keeping on top of updates for your operating system and all high-risk applications (applications that either access the internet directly or that are used to edit or view documents originating from the internet/email, like browsers, PDF viewers, media players, email clients etc.) is the second most important thing.

 Yes, updates can break things sometimes.
 However, having proper backups mitigates those dangers as it allows a user to simply restore the previous version easily just in case something does break.
 Backups are awesome like that.

 Last but not least, using an up-to-date anti-malware software helps to mitigate the vast majority of all malware, so use it.
-Using some kind of firewall, either in form of a router, the Windows firewall or dedicated products like Emsisoft Internet Security help to mitigate worms like the WannaCry one by isolating potentially vulnerable services from the internet.
+Using some kind of firewall, either in form of a router or the built-in Windows firewall, helps to mitigate worms like the WannaCry one by isolating potentially vulnerable services from the internet.